EdBarrancos/Discord_bot/README.md

 It creates a category for DnD where it will operate

-It creates a "anoucement" channel
+It creates a "announcement" channel

 Commands
 ---